 When the ALL CLEAR is given, the students should return quickly and quietly to the place evacuated.

-Tornado Drills - Warning will be given over the P.A. or by repeated high-low tones.
-Pupils, teachers, and other personnel are to proceed immediately to the designated areas.
+Tornado Drills - An alert will be given over the PA.
+Students and staff are to proceed immediately to the designated areas.

 GRADUATION CEREMONY